Ulrich Friedrich Woldemar von Löwendal: Life

+Born in Hamburg, Graf von Löwendal served in the armies of several countries.

-Graf von Löwendal served first under German Emperor Charles VI in the Imperial Army.
+He served first under German Emperor Charles VI in the Imperial Army.
 He joined the Danish Army for a short time, then he returned to the Imperial Army of the Holy Roman Empire.
 Later he served Augustus II the Strong, who made him Feldmarschall and Generalinspektor of the Saxon Infantry.
 1734 to 1735 he commanded the troops of Saxony at the Rhine.
 Later, like so many Germans, he served in the Imperial Russian Army, fighting the Turks 1739 by Khotyn.

-From 1740 until 1743 he was Generalgouverneur of Estonia.
+From 1740 until 1743 he was Governor-General of the Ostsee governorates of the Russian Empire.
 In 1741 Augustus III, who was Reichsvikar, granted him the title of "Reichsgraf".

+But he is best known for his service in the French army during the War of the Austrian Succession.

-French Army
+French army

 From 1744 to 1755 he served in the French army.
-Born in Hamburg, he served in the armies of several countries, and from 1740 to 1743 acted as Governor-General of the Ostsee governorates of the Russian Empire.
-But he is best known for his service in the French army during the War of the Austrian Succession.
 In the French campaign in the Austrian Netherlands against the Pragmatic Army he served as a subordinate to Maurice de Saxe.
 He led French forces that captured Ghent in 1745 and Bergen-op-Zoom in 1747.
 The King of France, Louis XV, made him a Marshal of France for his success in capturing Bergen op Zoom.

 In 1755 Louis XV gave Lowendal instructions to act as a Plenipotentiary in negotiations with Prussia, designed to prevent the Seven Years' War from breaking out.
 However Lowendal died before he could carry out his orders and was replaced by Louis Jules Mancini Mazarini, Duc de Nivernais.